About the Project

 Additional Team Members

-We would also like to recognize the work of our team’s doctoral students, Leiah Groom and Robin Sayers, former project coordinator Dr. Naomi Schneider, and field assessors Caleb Stinson and Marilyn Rogers.
+We would also like to recognize the work of our former doctoral students, Leiah Groom and Robin Sayers, project coordinator Dr. Naomi Schneider, and field assessors Caleb Stinson and Marilyn Rogers.

 Thank You